lkodinsson/MARS/Basic/Talents.md

 **Cost:** Variable
 **Requirements:** Max Strength 11+, Max Resolve 11+, Trained in any combat skill

 You gain an ability allowing you to fly into a rage at the cost of 1 health and 1 stamina as a swift action, giving you a temporary bonus to attack damage (as if from strength) and damage reduction.
-The damage reduction bonus is halved while wearing body armour (rounded up).
-These bonuses vary depending on the advancement of this talent, and come with an additional -2 penalty to armour class.
+This damage reduction bonus is halved while wearing body armour (rounded up).
+These bonuses vary depending on the advancement of this talent, and come with an additional -2 penalty to armour rating.
 Being in a rage requires that you maintain concentration on the rage.
 During any of your turns (except during a turn that you activate rage) you may choose to end the rage effect as a free action.
 At the end of each turn that the rage persists (except for turn the it is activated) you lose 1 stamina or take 1 damage (this damage cannot be prevented in any way).

 ##### Table: Rage Steps, Cost, & Bonuses
 | Step Cost | Total Cost | Bonus |